LuisRuediger/Clone-Twitter/README.md

 ## About this Project

-Simple Twitter clone, develop to exercise Flexbox concepts.
+Simple Twitter clone, developed to exercise Flexbox concepts.

 ---